adamkurth/cxls_hitfinder/docs/report.md

 The start of the `Eiger4M.geom` file is structured as follows:
 ```
-;Sabine -Eiger for CXLS simulations
+; Eiger for CXLS simulations
 ; EIGER 4M (2162, 2068)
 ; Camera length (in m) and photon energy (eV)